outlyerapp/dataloop-docker/README.md

 If you want to modify the container then feel free to submit a pull request.
 Below is the spec for what each script does.

-A set of independent foreground processes that log to standard out that can be run under a supervisor.
+A set of independent foreground processes that log to standard out that can be run under a [s6-svc](http://skarnet.org/software/s6/)

 All state is stored in Dataloop so these scripts can be run in ephemeral containers with no local storage.